Tennessee earns first national title in baseball with 6-5 win over Texas A&M

 Aaron Combs struck out Hayden Schott and Ted Burton to end the game and set off a Tennessee celebration behind the pitcher’s mound.

-“Kids are tough these days.
-They will do what you ask them to do,” Vols coach Tony Vitello said.
-“I know our fans got us through that tough inning.
-That was a group effort on the mound.
-If you’re in the SEC, you're going to be a superstar player, but you need to be a good teammate, and that’s what these guys were.”
+Tennessee had made runs at the title before.
+The Vols reached the CWS in 2021 and went 0-2.
+The next year they were the No. 1 national seed and lost at home in a three-game super regional.
+They were back in Omaha last year and won a game.
+And they slugged their way back again this year, making it to the finals for the first time since the 1951 team lost to Oklahoma in the championship game.

-Minutes after the final pitch, the 45-year-old Vitello shared an embrace with his father, Greg, a longtime successful high school baseball and soccer coach in St. Louis.
+Minutes after the final pitch, the 45-year-old Vitello shared an embrace with his father, Greg, a longtime state champion high school baseball and soccer coach in St. Louis.

 “I felt like I was the dad and he was the kid because he wouldn’t stop crying,” Vitello said.
 “I had to rub some dirt on him.”